 We spoke of Google My Business plenty of times already and we cannot stress how important it is.

 Google offers this service for free for all businesses, small and big, and it enables them to manage their online presence and grow their businesses.
 So, when it comes to small business SEO, having a GMB listing is of huge importance.

 Google My Business provides people with all the information they need

 This service enables businesses to add photos, a phone number, work hours, a link to the official website of your business, and also allows customers to add reviews and give you a rating.
 A GMB listing can be edited at any time and gives people all the information about your business that they might need.

 If people leave positive reviews, it might convince other people to give your business a shot.
 Additionally, reviews and comments are a valuable source of feedback, as well.

 A well-made listing with all the necessary information displays professionalism and shows people that you care about how your business is presented on the internet.

 Having a blog in this day and age is quite important, as it allows you to post content and rank for keywords that said content contains.
 Also, never underestimate the power of content.

 It’s well known that content is one of the most important things when it comes to SEO, which bots scan through when your website is getting indexed.
-It does not only include text; content is also images, videos, slides, audio and many more.
-In short, it everything that people come to your blog for.
+It does not only include text; content is also images, videos, slides, audio, and many more.
+In short, it is everything that people come to your blog for.